abhisekjha/SimpleLinReg/README.md

 ## Contributing

 Contributions to improve the framework are welcome.
-Please ensure to follow best practices for code contributions.

 ## License